Home Majors Mathematics and Computer Science

-Mathematics and Computer Science Degree
+Mathematics and Computer Science

 Students study an integrated curriculum of mathematics and computer science, including algorithms, discrete mathematics, software development, and mathematical modeling.
 Graduates typically pursue careers in software engineering, data science, quantitative finance, cybersecurity, and artificial intelligence research.
 This powerful combination produces graduates with both theoretical depth and practical programming skills that are exceptionally valued in the tech industry.

-What Mathematics and Computer Science Graduates Do
+What Mathematics and Computer Science graduates do

 Your dual expertise in math and code opens doors to some of the economy's most dynamic fields.
 As a software developer, your day involves more than just coding; you'll collaborate with teams to design features, debug complex problems, and translate user needs into functional products.
 Alternatively, as a data scientist, you'll spend your time cleaning messy data, building predictive models to answer critical business questions, and presenting your findings to leadership.
 Many start as junior developers focused on specific coding tasks, but the career path quickly leads to senior roles architecting entire systems or management positions overseeing technology strategy and teams.